Acupressure Points for Back Pain – Important Tips

 Applying pressure to the following acupressure points for back pain relief can help make the pain more bearable:

-Jian Jing therapists use it to help relieve stiffness, neck pain, headaches, and tension in the shoulder.
+Jian Jing therapists use it to help relieve stiffness, neck pain, headaches, and shoulder tension.
 Therefore, the acupoints are effective if you experience stress in the back or joints.
 However, if you are pregnant, we do not recommend using this pressure point as it can induce labor.

 Position of GB21

-The acupoint is two fingers wide at the bottom of the neck on top of the shoulders.
+The Acupoint is located at the base of the neck, on top of the shoulders.

 How to Apply Pressure:

-Applying pressure to GB 10 helps relieve aches and tension in your neck and stimulates the body’s hormonal function.
+Applying pressure to GB 10 helps relieve neck aches and tension and stimulates the body’s hormonal function.

 Position of GB 10

-Place one thumb below your skull and one thumb distance from the spine to locate the spot.
+Place one thumb below your skull and one thumb’s distance from the spine to locate the spot.

 How to Apply Pressure:

-The following acupressure point for back pain in the hands can also be used to relieve neck tension, shoulder tension, and headaches.
+The following acupressure point for back pain in the hands can also help relieve neck, shoulder, and headache pain.

 Position of TE3

-You find the acupoint in the central islet between the groove formed by the tendons connecting your fourth and fifth fingers behind the knuckles.
+The Acupoint is in the cleft between the groove formed by the tendons connecting your fourth and fifth fingers behind the knuckles.

 How to Apply Pressure:

 Massaging the LI 4 acupoint eases upper back pain, facial tension, toothaches, and neck stiffness.
-Therefore, after a long day at work and feeling stressed, it helps to apply pressure to reduce stress.
+Therefore, after a long day at work and feeling stressed, applying pressure can help reduce stress.

 Location of LI 4

-You find the pressure point in the web between your thumb and index finger.
-Bring your two fingers together to find the spot, bringing the thumb and index finger in contact.
+You find the pressure point on the web between your thumb and index finger.
+Bring your two fingers together to find the spot, then bring the thumb and index finger into contact.
 A bump is found in the muscle, and LI 4 is at the highest point of the bulge.

 How to Apply Pressure:

-The acupressure point for back pain in the hand is vital to help release tension in the throat, upper back, and chest.
+The acupressure point for back pain in the hand is crucial for releasing tension in the throat, upper back, and chest.
 It will help you to relax and breathe deeply.

 Location of K 27

-Place one fingertip below your collarbone on both sides to find the spot.
+Place one fingertip on either side of your collarbone to locate the spot.

 How to Apply Pressure:

-• You can repeat the technique for up to five times a day
+- You can repeat the technique up to five times a day

-Pressure on GV 14 helps relieve stiffness and shoulder and neck pain.
-If you suffer from cervical spondylosis, this is a useful acupressure point.
+Pressure on GV 14 helps relieve stiffness in the shoulder and neck.
+It is a practical acupressure point for cervical spondylosis.

 Location of GV 14

-You find the acupoint at shoulder level on the midline of your upper back.
+You find the Acupoint at the midline of your upper back.

 How to Apply Pressure: